Iran Defends Virus Response as Syria Reports First Death

 In Egypt, at least 1,200 Sudanese are stranded at the border after Sudan closed all its crossings, according to Egyptian officials at one of the crossings.
 They spoke on condition of anonymity because they were not authorized to brief media.

 Sudan, which is still reeling from the uprising that toppled President Omar al-Bashir last year, has six confirmed cases, including two fatalities.
 It's one of several countries in the region where the health care system has been degraded by years of war and sanctions.
 Authorities closed the borders to prevent any further spread.
-The second death was announced earlier Sunday, more than two weeks after the person's return from the United Arab Emirates.
+The second death was announced as a positive coronavirus case earlier Sunday, more than two weeks after the person's return from the United Arab Emirates.

 Sudan's Information Minister Faisal Saleh said Sudanese authorities are looking for lodging in Egypt for the stranded passengers.
 He said authorities have quarantined at least 160 undocumented migrants who were sent into Sudan from war-torn Libya earlier this month.